 Reading at Offley

-We ask that the children read as often as possible (at least 3 x 20 mins per week) and have their reading book in school everyday as they have dedicated Accelerated Reader time to read their books.
+We ask that children in Key Stage 2 read as often as possible (at least 3 x 20 mins per week) and have their reading book in school everyday as teachers aim to listen to the children read every fortnight.

 We now use an online program to record reading both in school and at home.
 This has replaced the reading diaries/planners that the children used to bring to and from school.
 On this program, children can record their own reading, and parents and staff can easily see how much reading children are doing.
 The children are also awarded gems when they record their reading.